m6r-ai/getting-started-with-metaphor/getting-started-with-metaphor.md

     Build me a "hello world" program.
 ```

-If you give this to an AI (perhaps via a web chat interface) you'll probably find it does the right thing without
+If you give this simple example to an AI (perhaps via a web chat interface) you'll probably find it does the right
-any extra work, but to use Metaphor properly you need to use a prompt compiler.
+thing without any extra work, but to use Metaphor properly you need to use the `m6rc` prompt compiler.

 ## The m6rc prompt compiler

-The prompt compiler checks that the Metaphor prompt is structured the right way and allows for more advanced
+The `m6rc` prompt compiler is a software tool that checks your Metaphor language prompt is structured the right way
+and translates that into the actual prompt your AI requires.
+It also has functionality to allow you to build more sophisticated prompts.
-functionality.
-For now, you don't need to worry about other functionality.
+For now, you don't need to worry about that - we'll get to it later.

-What you will need is the right sort of prompt compiler.
-This is called `m6rc`, short for "Metaphor compiler".
-In case you're wondering, "m6r" is short for Metaphor - it's an "m", 6 letters, and an "r".
+In case you're wondering, "m6r" is short for Metaphor - it's an "m", 6 letters, and an "r", so `m6rc` is short for
+"Metaphor compiler".

-There are currently two version of the `m6rc` software.
+There are currently two versions of the `m6rc` software.
 One is a command line version and you can find this at [https://github.com/m6r-ai/m6rc](https://github.com/m6r-ai/m6rc).
 The other is built into a GUI-based application called "Humbug".
 If you don't have this already you can find instructions on how to download the latest free (open source) version